-3. Consume plenty of water to avoid constipation and to keep things moving.
+3. Consume plenty of water to avoid constipation and keep things moving.

-4. Consume peppermint tea — it contains essential oils that have been shown to aid in the reduction of flatulence and bloating.
+4. Consume peppermint tea — it contains essential oils that have been shown to reduce flatulence and bloat.

-5. Exercise to aid digestion — research confirms that light exercise, such as walking or a gentle bike ride, can help alleviate symptoms.
-Activity is believed to assist in the movement of matter through the intestine, which may help with constipation.
+5. Exercise to aid digestion — research confirms that light exercises, such as walking or a gentle bike ride, can help alleviate symptoms.
+Activity is believed to assist in moving matter through the intestine, which may help constipation.

-6. Check your fibre intake — the majority of us do not consume enough fibre.
+6. Check your fibre intake — most do not consume enough fibre.
 It is recommended to consume approximately 30g per day.
 Sources include fruits, vegetables, and whole grains such as wholemeal bread, oats, and quinoa.

 With Mobi Doctor, you can access online urgent care.
 Get an instant diagnosis, explore conditions and treatments, and text a healthcare professional if needed.